mit-plv/fiat-crypto/folkwisdom.md

 possible to hook this argument with the `setoid_rewrite` tactic to automate it.
-However, a more lightweight rule has been successful enough to keep us from pursuing that strategy: when non-trivial equational reasoning on the value is required, split this up the invariant preservation proof.
-For example, when an optimized `add : point -> point -> point`, first define `add_coordinates : F*F -> F*F -> F*F` that operates on arbitrary pairs of coordinates, do all the rewriting you want, and then define `add` in terms of `add_coordinates`.
+However, a more lightweight rule has been successful enough to keep us from pursuing that strategy: when non-trivial equational reasoning on the value is required, it can be done separately from the invariant preservation proof.
+For example, when aiming to implement an optimized `add : point -> point -> point`, first define `add_coordinates : F*F -> F*F -> F*F` that operates on arbitrary pairs of coordinates, do all the rewriting you want, and then define `add` in terms of `add_coordinates`.
 In analogy to Java's `public` and `private` annotations, users of the Edwards curve `point`s never operate on the coordinates alone, while the implementation of point addition operates on coordinates and proves invariant preservation separately.

 #### Computation inside Coq